cb125/Dynamics/README.md

 Free choice disjunction as a rational speech act. *Proceedings of Semantics and Linguistic Theory 29*.
 238-257.
 https://doi.org/10.3765/salt.v29i0.4608
+A specific analysis on which literal content depends on context-sensitive reasoning.

 Charlow, Simon.
 2016.
 Post-suppositions and semantic theory.
 Lingbuzz/003243.
 To appear in *Journal of Semantics*.